thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 - Use nickel to build a JSON API that can be consumed from an SPA
 - Make nickel serve an Angular application as static html so that frontend and backend are nicely decoupled.
-- Deploy that app to heroku
+- Deploy that app to Heroku

 ##Bootstrapping our Nickel application